RegisOB/TB_Template/README.md

 # Installation and configuration
 1. Download the 'Template' folder
 2. Create a new folder called 'TB' in your desktop
-3. Copy all files contained from the 'Template' folder to 'TB'
+3. Copy all files contained into the 'Template' folder to 'TB'
 4. Open Rstudio statistical software
 5. Install the r packages (xlsx, ggplot2, chron, knitr and markdown) in using this command line
 ```{r}